telerik/kendo-ui-core/docs/accessibility/section-508.md

 **Solution**

 Place the widget inside the `label` element which in turn focuses the first visible element.
+Avoid using the `for` attribute because when it is applied to the `label` element, the respective widget does not focus.

 ###### Example